 We’re frequently asked to prepare business valuations for a wide range of businesses and reasons – selling up isn’t the only requirement to have a professional place a value on the business.
 We’ll take a brief look at the main reasons for getting a business valuation, how it works and what else you may wish to consider.

 What info is used in providing a valuation?

 To give an accurate valuation, we get to know the business, what drives growth, generates profits and the risk factors involved.
-Typically, we’ll look at recent and expected future results, together with any investment plans.
+Typically, we’ll look at recent and expected future results, together with any historical data.
 External market factors also help determine a more accurate valuation.

 Reasons for getting a valuation may include: